How Effective are Large Language Models in Generating Software Specifications?: Study setup

 \section{Study setup}

 Fig.~\ref{fig:overview} presents an overview of our study.
-We collect available datasets from previous specification extraction work, containing software documents and comments and the corresponding ground-truth specifications.
+We collect available datasets from previous specification extraction work, containing software documents or comments and the corresponding ground-truth specifications.
 We then answer four research questions (RQs):

-\itpara{RQ1: How do LLMs with FSL compare with traditional rule-based approaches to extracting software specifications?} We apply the benchmark LLM to the collected datasets and compare its performance with the traditional approaches.
-For the LLM, we use a basic prompt construction strategy, {\em random retrieval}, to construct prompts with random examples (Section~\ref{sec:prompt-random}).
-These prompts coach the LLMs to generate specifications from texts by examples.
+\itpara{RQ1: How do LLMs with FSL perform compared to traditional rule-based approaches in extracting software specifications?} We apply the benchmark LLM to the collected datasets and compare its performance with the traditional approaches.
+We use a basic prompt construction strategy, {\em random retrieval}, to construct prompts with random examples (Section~\ref{sec:prompt-random}), which coach the LLMs to generate specifications by examples.

 \itpara{RQ2: How do prompt construction strategies affect the performance of the LLM approaches?} We compare the performance of different prompt construction strategies, i.e., \textit{Random Retrieval} and \emph{Semantic Retrieval}.
-Semantic retrieval selects examples based on semantic similarity to the target context (discussed in Section~\ref{sec:prompt-sr}).
+Semantic retrieval selects examples based on semantic similarity to the target context (Section~\ref{sec:prompt-sr}).

 \itpara{RQ3: What are the unique strengths and weaknesses of LLMs and traditional approaches? } To provide better insights into the capabilities of different approaches and shed light on future research, we conduct a comparative failure diagnosis.
-In particular, we sample a set of cases that an LLM approach succeeds while the traditional approach fails and vice versa.
-We analyze the symptoms and root causes of these failures, and identify their unique strengths and limitations, especially for the LLM approach.
+In particular, we sample a set of cases that the LLM approach succeeds while the traditional approach fails and vice versa.
+We analyze the symptoms and root causes of these failures, and identify their unique strengths and limitations.

-\itpara{RQ4: How do different LLMs compare in terms of their performance and cost for generating software specifications?} To assess performance and cost-effectiveness, we conduct extensive experiments with 15 state-of-the-art LLMs of different sizes, designs, and so forth.
-We employ the best-performing prompt construction strategy (\q{Best Retrieval} in the figure) based on the results of RQ2.
+\itpara{RQ4: How do different LLMs compare in terms of their performance and cost for generating software specifications?} To assess performance and cost-effectiveness, we conduct extensive experiments with \nummodel state-of-the-art LLMs of different sizes, designs, and so forth.
+We employ the best-performing prompt construction strategy (\q{Best Retrieval} in Fig.~\ref{fig:overview}) based on the results of RQ2.